Severe weather chances in North Texas on Thursday

 Get DFW local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC DFW newsletters.

-The main threats with these storms are large hail and damaging winds.
-While the tornado threat is low, it's not zero.

 A break in the rain will arrive Friday, but another round of rain and storms arrives just in time for the start of the weekend.
-Rain totals could exceed 2" on Saturday.
-Stay tuned!
+Rain totals could exceed two inches on Saturday.